afazekas/speedling/README.rst

 ------

-Virt build slices, a simple script for managing virtual machines and images on a single big machine.
-The only way to configure it is changing the source ATM.
+Virt build slices, a simple script for managing virtual machines and images on a single strong machine while using consistent network addresses.
-It requires root privileges to create bridges (libvirt) and virtual machines.
+It requires libvirt system privileges in order to create bridges.
+Typically enough to add your user to the libvirt group.

 .. code:: bash